dA505819/Aviation-Safety/README.md

 The dataset was downloaded from aviation safety network.
 It includes data from 1984-1999 year and 2000-2014 year containing number of fatal accidents amd fatalities between the time period.
 It also includes airline and distance covered by available seats per week in airline.

-The dataset is free from any missing values.
+The dataset is free from missing values.

 # Outcome